Stephens Memorial Hospital Grant Program

-The purpose of the Western Maine Health grant is to support local non-profit 501(c)(3) organizations in their implementation of sustainable health care initiatives in the Stephens Memorial Hospital service area.
+Stephens Memorial Hospital is now accepting grant applications through January 31, 2022.
+The purpose of the Stephens Memorial Hospital grant is to support local non-profit 501(c)(3) organizations in their implementation of sustainable health care initiatives in the Stephens Memorial Hospital service area.

 Recent grant recipients include: